Deloveur/amazon-sales-analysis/README.md

 ## Project Workflow
 1. Data cleaning and preprocessing in Jupyter Notebook
-2. SQL analysis using PostgreSQL
+2. SQL analysis using SQL (SQLiteOnline)
 3. Dashboard creation in Power BI
 4. Business insights and visualization